terraform-ibm-modules/terraform-ibm-enterprise-app-java/README.md

 -->
 <!-- ## Reference architectures -->

-## Prerequisites

-This module has the following prerequisites as mandatory input parameters:
+## Enterprise Application Service use cases support

+This module supports both the use cases provided by the Enterprise Application Service:
+- **Build, Deploy and Run (also knows as BDR)** use case: you can provide your application source code through its GitHub repository URL, the service will allow to build, deploy and then run it.
+- **Deploy and Run (also knows as DR)** use case: you can provide your application maven repository URL, the service will allow to deploy and to run it.

+For the input parameters of the two use cases refer to the sections below.

+### Mandatory input parameters for both the use cases

 1. The IBM Cloud API Key (https://cloud.ibm.com/iam/apikeys) for the account where to deploy the Enterprise Application Service instance
 1. Resource Group ID (https://test.cloud.ibm.com/account/resource-groups) containing the Enterprise Application Service instance

+### BDR use case input parameters

-Optionally, the following optional input parameters are required in order to pre-configure the Enterprise Application Service instance:
+The following optional input parameters are required in order to pre-configure the Enterprise Application Service instance for the BDR use case:

-1. URL of the repository storing the Java liberty application source code to build in the Enterprise Application Service instance
+1. URL of the GitHub repository storing the Java liberty application source code to build in the Enterprise Application Service instance
-1. URL of the repository storing the Java liberty application configuration to build in the Enterprise Application Service instance
+1. URL of the GitHub repository storing the Java liberty application configuration to build in the Enterprise Application Service instance
 1. GitHub token with read access to the source code and to the configuration repositories.

 **Note:** all these parameters are mandatory in the case any of them is different than their default null value, with the GitHub token mandatory also if the source code and the configuration repositories are both public.

-In the case the source code and the configuration repositories are not set at Enterprise Application Service instance deployment time, it will be possible to configure them through the Enterprise Application Service dashboard url that will be included in the `ease_instance` output details of this module.
+When all of them are left to the default null value it will be possible to configure the instance with their values once the instance is successfully created, as describe [here](#create-an-enterprise-application-service-instance-without-setting-any-repository)

-In both the cases (pre-configure the Enterprise Application Service instance at deployment time or configure it through its dashboard when the instance deployment is complete), the repositories must satisfy a further prerequisite as described [here](#ibm-appflow-github-application-prerequisite)
+Both the repositories must satisfy a further prerequisite as described [here](#ibm-appflow-github-application-prerequisite)

 #### IBM AppFlow GitHub application prerequisite